radian-software/selectrum/README.md

 * You can configure the initial filtering of `selectrum-completion-in-region` using `selectrum-completion-in-region-styles`.
+* The option `selectrum-should-sort` controls whether preprocessing functions should sort.

 As an example of customizing the faces, I use the [Zerodark](https://github.com/NicolasPetton/zerodark-theme) color